 Step 4: Get Licensed

-To enjoy the full rights to work as a plumber, you need to complete a Certificate IV in Plumbing and Services.
-This is an advanced-level certification that provides you with a higher level of industry knowledge and skills.
+You must complete a Certificate IV in Plumbing and Services to enjoy the full rights to work as a plumber.
+This advanced-level certification provides you with a higher level of industry knowledge and skills.

-Now apply for a license for a specific class of plumbing work that you want to conduct.
-Along with the qualification, you need to demonstrate your practical skills and pass the exam to obtain the license.
+Now apply for a license for a specific class of plumbing work you want to conduct.
+Along with the qualification, you must demonstrate your practical skills and pass the exam to obtain the license.

 Following are the industry bodies that issue plumbing licenses to deserving candidates:

 8. Certification And Plumbing Courses TAFE in Australia

 This qualification helps you develop real-world skills to prepare for a role in this industry.
 Nationally accredited TAFE institutions offer this qualifying course to budding plumbers in different states of Australia.

 TAFE South Australia